AdrianHL/mtg-identify/README.md

 1. Image validation - Checks if image matches MTG card characteristics
 2. OCR extraction - Attempts to read card name from image (top-left area)
 3. Fuzzy matching - Matches OCR text against known card names to correct errors
-4. Result categorization - Separates cards into three categories:
+4. Result categorization - Separates cards into five categories:
+   - **In Wantlist**: Identified and in wantlist but NOT in inventory (green ✓ - still needed)
+   - **In Wantlist & Inventory**: Identified and in BOTH wantlist and inventory (yellow/orange ⚠ - should be removed from wantlist)
-   - **Wanted**: Identified but not in inventory
+   - **Wanted**: Identified but not in wantlist or inventory
-   - **Owned**: Identified and in inventory
+   - **Owned**: Identified and in inventory but NOT in wantlist
    - **Unidentified**: Could not be identified

 ## Limitations